rkoshak/sensorReporter/README.md

 -|-|-
 `bt.btle_sensor.BtleSensor` | Background Sensor | Scans for BTLE advertisements from configured devices.
 `bt.btscan_sensor.SimpleBtSensor` | Polling Sensor | Scans for the presence of BT devices with a given addresses.
-`bt.btscan_sensor.BtRssiSensor` | Polling Sensor | Scans for a device with a given address and if it sees it enough reporte it present or absent if it doesn't.
 `bt.govee_sensor.GoveeSensor` | Background Sensor | Receives BTLE packets from Govee H5075 temperature and humidity sensors.
 `exec.exec_actuator.ExecActuator` | Actuator | On command, executes the configured command line command.
 `exec.exec_sensor.ExecSensor` | Polling Sensor | Executes the configured command line and publishes the result.